+356-2033-01-78

 Applying for the Eligibility test

-The Eligibility test should be passed by every applicant over 12 years old.
-Immigrant Invest provides the investor with a list of required documents.
-They are normally collected in 2+ weeks.
+Applicants over 12 years old must pass the Eligibility Test.
+Immigrant Invest provides a list of required documents, which are usually collected within 2+ weeks.

 4+ months